-4.1 Auto Header Height Control (AHHC)
+4.1 Auto Header Height Control (AHHC) System Overview

-MacDon's auto header height control (AHHC) feature works in conjunction with the AHHC option available on certain combine models.
+MacDon's AHHC feature works in conjunction with the AHHC option available on certain combine models.

 This section does not apply to Versatile combines.

 Sensors installed at each end of the PW8 Pick-Up Header send a signal to the combine allowing it to maintain a consistent cutting height as the header follows ground contours.